-B.Notification Concerning Mid to Long-Term Residents to be Given by the Organization of Affiliation notify the Minister of Health, Labour and Welfare in accordance with the provisions of paragraph (1) of Article 28 of the Revised Employment Measures Act), which accept mid to long-term residents residing with the status of residence of "Professor", "Highly-Skilled Professional", "Business Manager", "Legal/Accounting Services", "Medical Services", "Researcher", "Instructor", "Engineer/Specialist in Humanities/International Services", "Intracompany Transferee", "Nursing Care", "Entertainer", "Skilled Labor", "Student" or "Trainee" are required to endeavor to notify the Commissioner of the Immigration Services Agency of the commencement and end of the acceptance of the mid to long-term resident and other matters relating to the status of acceptance (Article 19-17 of the Immigration Control Act).
+B. Notification Concerning Mid to Long-Term Residents to be Given by the Organization of Affiliation

+Public and private organizations in Japan (except for those employers who are required to notify the Minister of Health, Labour and Welfare in accordance with the provisions of paragraph (1) of Article 28 of the Revised Employment Measures Act), which accept mid to long-term residents residing with the status of residence of "Professor", "Highly-Skilled Professional", "Business Manager", "Legal/Accounting Services", "Medical Services", "Researcher", "Instructor", "Engineer/Specialist in Humanities/International Services", "Intracompany Transferee", "Nursing Care", "Entertainer", "Skilled Labor", "Student" or "Trainee" are required to endeavor to notify the Commissioner of the Immigration Services Agency of the commencement and end of the acceptance of the mid to long-term resident and other matters relating to the status of acceptance (Article 19-17 of the Immigration Control Act).